The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 the signature of the testator or of either of the witnesses is imperfect

-refer the matter by ex parte application to the district judge/registrar.
-Write to the registry enclosing a copy of the Will and seeking guidance as to the further evidence required.
+In that case, the matter should be referred by ex parte application to the district judge/registrar.
+The practitioner should write to the registry enclosing a copy of the Will and seeking guidance as to

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.